OrchardCMS/OrchardCore/src/docs/reference/modules/Email.Azure/README.md

 ## Azure Email Settings

 Enabling this module will introduce a new tab labeled 'Azure' within the email settings, allowing you to configure the service.
-To access these settings, navigate to `Configuration` > `Settings` > `Email` and click on the `Azure` tab.
+To access these settings, navigate to `Configuration` >> `Settings` >> `Email` and click on the 'Azure' tab.
 The following are the available settings

 | Setting | Description |
 | --- | --- |